Carpet or wood? Experts lay out the pros and cons of each

 There can be a few potential issues to consider if you choose to go with carpet.
 The first is that it does have the possibility of becoming stained more easily than hardwood flooring.
 However, you can usually address the pretty easily through the color of carpet you choose.

-In addition, you'll want to consider whether or not carpet is the ideal option for a household with pets.
+In addition, you’ll want to consider whether or not carpet is the ideal option for a household with pets.
 Animal messes can leave stains and odors in the carpet, resulting in the need for frequent cleaning.
 Pet claws can also pull up areas of the carpet, leaving it looking less than ideal.
+You should consider to buy a right carpet cleaner for pets.

 Benefits of Hardwood